-Meet the Adios staff! (left to right) Hernan, Hubert, Juan, Robert, Maribell, Vidal, Alex, Freddy, Jhadr
+Meet the Adios staff!
+Hernan, Hubert, Juan, Klever, Fermin, Carlitos, Toravio, Vidal

 What happens when a Qechua guide and an Amercan teacher bridge cultural and geographical expanses to form a unique travel company?
 An exceptionally intuitive team is formed, capable of overcoming obstacles of language, culture and geography between the western world and the world of the ancient ones.
 Our company offers an exceptional opportunity for travelers interested in exploring the traditions & cultures of Andean civilizations.
 Our distinctive itineraries provide a platform on which to discover oneself as well as the destinations visited.
 We deliver exceptional travel experiences.

-Adios Adventure Travel is a business partnership.
+Adios Adventure Travel is a horizontal business partnership.
 Co-founders Vidal Jaquehua and Jacquie Whitt, believe:

 Our main destinations are: